Senators working through marathon series of amendment votes, a key step ahead of passing Democrats' sweeping health and climate bill

-The Senate has worked through the night, taking a series of back-to-back amendment votes that are among the last steps toward final passage of Democrats' sweeping health care and climate bill -- putting the package on track to be approved by the chamber as soon as this weekend.
+The Senate has worked through the night and into Sunday morning, taking a series of back-to-back amendment votes that are among the last steps toward final passage of Democrats' sweeping health care and climate bill -- putting the package on track to be approved by the chamber as soon as this weekend.

 The process is known on Capitol Hill as a "vote-a-rama," and started Saturday night shortly after 11:30 p.m.
 ET, and which is expected to stretch well into Sunday.
 A vote on final passage of the bill will take place when amendment votes end, the timing of which it is not yet clear.